Meet the English Grammar and Language Tutor!

 My goal is to help make you a better writer, someone who is more confident about writing and reading in English.
 I do not simply correct all your mistakes and return to you a perfectly proofread paper.
 Instead, we discuss and analyze your writing assignments together, identifying your mistakes, clarifying them, and figuring out ways you can avoid them.

->

-> Office hours for the fall
+Office hours for Spring 2021

->

-> To get the Zoom link for office hours, click here (you will need to login with your Harvard key).
+To get the Zoom link for office hours, click here (you will need to login with your Harvard key).

 Or email me at email@example.com to make an appointment.